anabellechan/RestaurantListApp/README.md

 # RestaurantList

 ### Current live version available at https://anabellechan.github.io/RestaurantListApp/. ###
-The current live version's 'About Us' tab as well as individual profiles of each restaurant is disabled at the moment as I created a full-stack app that will require installation of the backend node.js as well as Database for it to work, or to host it on a cloud network.
-However, I recorded a full video demo of the full-stack application.
 ## This repo contains the video demo located in 'Demo' folder.
 ![image](https://github.com/user-attachments/assets/a11d030b-a0b3-4370-aa7d-13b383f6c885)